iaphub/flutter-iaphub/README.md

 ```

 ## Events
-Call the `addEventListener` method to listen to an event and `removeEventListener` to stop listening to an event.<br/>
+Call the `addEventListener` method to listen to an event and `removeEventListener` to stop listening to an event.

 #### onUserUpdate - Event triggered when the user products have been updated
 ```js